Finding the Funds for College

 There are also scholarships available for people with disabilities and chronic diseases such as Crohn's Disease and ulcerative colitis including:

-- The Abbvie Immunology Scholarship offers forty-five scholars, who are chosen by the sponsor AbbVie, a $15,000 Abbvie Immunology Scholarship for the school year.
+- The AbbVie Immunology Scholarship will offer recipients who are chosen by the sponsor AbbVie, an award of up to $15,000 dependent on the type of degree pursued.
 It is available to students who are seeking an undergraduate or graduate degree from an accredited U.S. university/college or trade school.
 To learn further details, please visit: https://www.abbvieimmunologyscholarship.com/

 - The Intense Intestines Foundation offers a $500 scholarship to help patients overcome the challenges to school with IBD.
 Legal residents of the USA who have been diagnosed with Crohn's Disease or ulcerative colitis, who are pursuing higher education or a trade/technical degree are eligible to apply.
 To learn move visit: www.intenseintestines.org